 Alternatively, if you’re asking where an object is, such as a book, a pencil, or a phone, you can also use dónde está followed by the object.

 As travelers, you'll likely spend a lot of your time at restaurants eating meals.
+Understanding a few Mexican food phrases will be very helpful in this case.
 These following basic Spanish phrases for travel will be especially useful for when you are at a restaurant.

 If you’re still beginning to learn basic Spanish phrases for travel, knowing how to say “I want XYZ thing” or “I don’t want XYZ thing” is extremely helpful.
 You can use “I want” when you’re ordering food, or when you’re looking for something at the store.